-Montsant DO (Denominación de Origen), within the Catalonia autonomous community of northern Spain, is an undulating area that was formerly treated as a viticultural sub-zone of the Tarragona DO.
-But growers felt its prime high-altitude vineyards warranted recognition as a DO in their own right and so the Montsant DO was created in 2001, its name taken from the Montsant massif ('holy mountain') that dominates the region's landscape.
+Montsant is a wine region in Catalonia, northern Spain.
+The gently undulating area was formerly categorized as a viticultural sub-zone of Tarragona, but local growers felt the high-altitude vineyards here earned the region recognition as a DO in their own right.
+As a result, the Montsant DO was created in 2001, its name taken from the Montsant massif ('holy mountain') that dominates the region's landscape.

 A small quantity of white wine (based on Chardonnay, Macabeo and Garnacha Blanca) is produced, along with rosados (rosé) wines and dessert wines, for which the region was once famous.
 These Vi Ranci (old wines) are made in an oxidative style and are then fortified.
 Some mistelas (mistelle), made from grape juice and added alcohol, are also produced.
 Kosher wines from the area can also be found.